Volume 44 - Issue 3

 The book’s concluding chapter consists of succinct primers on prayer movements, women in ministry, praise and worship, refugees and migration (“a human tidal wave”), and persecution.
 Stiller asserts that US women did “an end run around church policy” by using their gifts and abilities on foreign mission fields in the early twentieth century (p.
 172).
 But he carefully notes that several organizations explicitly recruited by appealing to women’s willingness to go to hard places (p.
 175).
 Stiller presents the composition and singing of new worship songs as a kind of translation with indigeneity of style and leadership (pp. 178–79).
 Furthermore, Stiller argues convincingly that “migration redefines the world” (p.
 195) and that the dynamics of persecution are more complicated than popularly understood.

-This book was born from Stiller’s search for factors in his own lifetime have driven the church’s growth in the majority world.
+This book was born from Stiller’s search for factors during his own lifetime that have driven the church’s growth in the majority world.
 He ably documents and describes the story of global evangelicalism with scholarship, local vignettes, and personal anecdotes.
 Our generation of young evangelicals, he says, sees a world and a church without borders (p.
 111).
-From Jerusalem to Timbuktu is a useful primer for making college and seminary students—and current pastors—more aware of God’s grace at work in the world through Christian sisters and brothers about whom they have hardly considered.
+From Jerusalem to Timbuktu is a useful primer for making college and seminary students—and current pastors—more aware of God’s grace at work in the world through Christian sisters and brothers whom they have hardly considered.

 Travis L. Myers